YarBurArt/keai/README.md

 It is important to note that the code presented here is not intended for use by those unfamiliar with Linux programming.
 It is recommended that those without experience seek the guidance of a more experienced programmer or technician.
 With proper guidance, however, even those new to Linux programming can learn to navigate and utilize its capabilities.

-Thank you for the helpful information.
-I'm actually new to Linux programming, so your recommendation to seek guidance from an experienced programmer or technician is well taken.
-Would it be possible to include some resources or references that could help someone like me get started with Linux programming?

-This document provides code snippets intended for integration into a larger program, but notes that the installation process may be difficult for those unfamiliar with Linux programming.
-It recommends seeking guidance from an experienced programmer or technician, and notes that with proper guidance even beginners can learn to navigate and utilize Linux's capabilities.
-The user requests additional resources for getting started with Linux programming.